shrihareepanchal/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection with Data Engineering on Google Cloud
+# Credit Card Fraud Detection

 This project aims to develop a comprehensive credit card fraud detection system for Transpe Limited, a global transaction company responsible for handling transactions across multiple banks worldwide.
 The system utilizes historical financial and demographic data to train a machine learning model, deploys it on Vertex AI Endpoint for real-time transaction analysis, and incorporates various components to process, classify, and handle fraudulent transactions.
 Additionally, Looker Dashboards are created to provide detailed insights into both fraud and non-fraud transactions, enabling effective monitoring and analysis.